-Frank Lloyd Wright was a debtor of Viollet-le-Duc and he wrote about this on his treaty “Entretiens sur l’architecture”: “Hear you may find everything you need to know about architecture”.
-It is not difficult to find these interrelated visions at the dawn of the creation of theoretical bases of modern architecture.
-We may understand the devotion for prefabrication (and more specifically for light prefabrication applied to housing) if we add social consciousness from a utopian root that fills the avant-gardes (lies beneath the enthusiastic document from Le Corbusier about River Rouge factory).
+Frank Lloyd Wright was a debtor of Viollet-le-Duc and he wrote about the French author’s treaty “Entretiens sur l’architecture”: “Here you find everything you need to know of architecture”.
+It is not difficult to find these interrelated visions at the dawn of theoretical bases of modern architecture.
+We may understand the devotion for prefabrication (and more specifically for light prefabrication applied to housing) if we add the utopia-rooted social consciousness that fills the avant-gardes (and that lies beneath the enthusiastic document from Le Corbusier about River Rouge factory).

 Then it does not seem strange to verify a continuous presence of light prefabrication experiments within almost every master’s career through the “heroic” period of modern architecture.
 Those experiments failed most of the time.
 Even Wright and Gropius led some of the most well-known fails: “American System Built Houses” and “Packaged Houses”.
 In “The Dream of the Factory-Made House” Gilbert Herbert describes the paradox: most well-known architects throughout the 20th century tried once and again without any remarkable result but, for some indescribable reason, the fight goes on.